AlpakkaKapybaraMarmota

 No, this is a design choice, since digital triggers perform better on shooters and most games (that's why mouse buttons are still digital), and trigger's analog input is rarely used in anything else than racing games.

-Additionally we are working in a Racing Profile which uses Gyro to turn, and thumbstick for gas/break.
+For racing games there is a built-in Racing profile which uses tilt to turn, and thumbstick(s) for gas/break.

 Can I buy a controller?¶